Fantrax DGW-33 Player Picks

-GW-33 includes seven teams with doubles: Arsenal, Brighton, Burnley, Leicester, Man Utd, Newcastle and Southampton.
-Technically this is also a blank game-week, with Aston Villa, Leeds and Wolves sitting this one out.
+DGW-33 has seven teams with doubles: Arsenal, Brighton, Burnley, Leicester, Man United, Newcastle and Southampton.
+This is also a blank game-week for Aston Villa, Leeds and Wolves who sit this one out.

-We must also take into consideration the FA Cup fixtures that will pit Manchester City against Liverpool on Saturday and Chelsea against Crystal Palace on Sunday.
-Injuries and rotation from these matches could bite us in the second half of the gameweek!
+We must also keep an eye the FA Cup semifinals that pit Man City against Liverpool on Saturday and Chelsea against Crystal Palace on Sunday.
+Injuries and rotation from these matches could bite us in the latter part of the gameweek!

+For what it’s worth, single-gamers Tottenham and Brighton kickoff the action (and provide confirmed lineups) in our one early match on Saturday.

 Goalkeepers